 - Patrick Eccles – Denmark, Sweden

-- Jessica Fetridge – Middle East, North Africa, Oceania, Spain
+- Jessica Fetridge – Middle East, North Africa, and Spain

 - Karey Fuhs – Americas, Belgium, France

 - Carmen Hernandez – Belgium, France, and Oceania

 - Sara McGuinn – England, Ireland, Scotland, Sub-Saharan Africa